nobucshirai/ffmpeg-scripts-collection/README.md

 - **extract_audio_mp3.py**: Extract MP3 audio from a video file.
 - **downsize_movie.py**: Resize or downscale a video while preserving aspect ratio.
 - **video_merger.py**: Merge multiple movie files (MOV, MP4, etc.) into a single output file.
+- **video_silence_remover.py**: Convert video files to WAV, detect and remove silent parts, and then convert them to MP4.
+- **audio_silence_remover.py**: Convert audio files to WAV, detect and remove silent parts, and then convert them to MP3.

 ## Installation